We need a rethink on single-use plastics in the ACT

 The survey has closed.
 Sign up to our mailing list to stay updated on our work.
 It’s been a difficult summer for so many of our supporters in the way of fires or fighting fires, and Canberrans living under unhealthy bushfire smoke.
-Climate change impacts have certainly been front of mind, as we see the...read more
+Climate change impacts have...read more

 In May 2019, the ACT Legislative Assembly declared a state of climate emergency noting that “globally, nationally and locally, human induced climate change is contributing to record breaking temperatures, extreme weather events, and a range of negative social,...read more

 The Conservation Council ACT Region has welcomed the opportunity to provide submission on the Act Government’s phasing out single-use plastic Discussion Paper.

 Read the full submission paper here.read more